SunnyWolf/VPNGate/README.md

 Set.sh
 ============
 The script takes argument 'Country-Short'.
-It looks for servers in config files and add openvpn connections in network manager.
+It looks for servers in config's directory and add openvpn connections in network manager.

 **Usage:** sudo set.sh '[Country-Short]'